Interview with Krystin Scott, AKA Morrigan Aoife

 What are your thoughts on book trailers?

 I adore them.
 What a great way to get reluctant readers interested in reading.
 There is a need for websites on which authors can place book trailers.
-Quite often schools and parents shy away from using You
+Quite often schools and parents shy away from using You Tube due to the potential for viewing adult content.

 Your thoughts on receiving book reviews?